 Brushed metal finishes

-These items have either have an additional metal paint applies to create a grain effect, or have been finished with a rough polisher that removes the shine and creates a full metallic effect.
+These items have either have an additional metal paint applied to create a grain effect or have been finished with a rough polisher that removes the shine and creates a dull metallic effect.

 - Not suitable for outdoor use